opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 Add a download link
 ~~~~~~~~~~~~~~~~~~~

-As the export tab of each dataset, we can export only filtered records, it's interresting to have a link or button to do the same in some analytics dashboard for offline use of the data.
+As the export tab of each datasets in OpenDataSoft platform, we can export only filtered records, it's interresting to have a link or button to do the same (for offline use of the data for exemple).

 The `odsDatasetContext <http://opendatasoft.github.io/ods-widgets/docs/#/api/ods-widgets.directive:odsDatasetContext>`_ documentation describes some function that can be directly called on the context. ``getdownloadURL`` accepts 2 parameters, the first one is the format extension, the second one the list of specific fields.
 In our case, we will add a button (a link with a CSS class that gives any element a nice button style) to export records in CSV format.